NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

 Size-based chunking
 ~~~~~~~~~~~~~~~~~~~

 Chunks can be of fixed size, i.e. each chunk contains the same number of observations.
-Set this up by specifying
+Set this up by specifying the
-``chunk_size`` parameter:
+``chunk_size`` parameter.

 .. code-block:: python